iifl-logo

 According to the McKinsey Global Institute, India needs to boost its rate of employment growth and create 90 million non-farm jobs between 2023 and 2030 in order to increase productivity and economic growth.
 The net employment rate needs to grow by 1.5% per annum from 2023 to 2030 to achieve 8-8.5% GDP growth between this period.
 Indias current account deficit (CAD), primarily driven by an increase in the trade deficit, stood at 1.2% of GDP in 2021-22.

 Exports fared remarkably well during the pandemic and aided recovery when all other growth engines lost steam in terms of their contribution to GDP.
-Going forward, the contribution of merchandise exports may waver as several of India’s trade partners witness an economic slowdown.
+Going forward, the contribution of merchandise exports may waver as several of Indias trade partners witness an economic slowdown.
 According to Mr. Piyush Goyal, Minister of Commerce and Industry, Consumer Affairs, Food and Public Distribution and Textiles, Indian exports are expected to reach US$ 1 trillion by 2030.

-Company Outlook
+Industry and Company Outlook

 There is considerable slowdown in growth, moderating inflation and uncertain outlook.
 However your company will continue to strive for meaningful growth, focusing as always on superior credit quality, a balance portfolio mix and efficient cost management in order to sustain profitability.

 Your company is fully aware that the opportunities in the diagnostic sector will be many and diverse in nature.
 While this provides impetus for our sustainable growth, your company is also duly careful that from amongst the multiple choices of attractive businesses available we always make the right choice.
-Your company’s business model and its risk management policies and mechanisms are being constantly reviewed and upgraded to insure this.
+Your companys business model and its risk management policies and mechanisms are being constantly reviewed and upgraded to insure this.

 Risks and concerns

 Risks to a varying degree, is inevitable in all business transactions in an organization which is in financial services.
-Your company, being in the business of financing and investment has to manage various risks.
-These risks include credit risk, Liquidity risk.
-Interest rate Risk and operational risk hence, strong risk management capabilities are critical for a growing company operating in a rapidly changing environment.
-The Risk Management committee reviews and manages the risks at periodic intervals.
+Your company, being in one of the most competitive business has to manage various risks.
+These risks include Credit risk, Liquidity risk, Interest rate Risk and operational risk hence, strong risk management capabilities are critical for a growing company operating in a rapidly changing environment.

 The risk management framework of the company continue to be driven by the following fundamentals:> Identification of key risks faced by the company

-- Evaluating the probability of their occurrences and their impact
+> Evaluating the probability of their occurrences and their impact

-- Set an appropriate balance between risk and reward in order to maximize shareholder return
+> Set an appropriate balance between risk and reward in order to maximize shareholder return

-- Set tolerance limits and established adequate review mechanisms to monitor control the risks.
+> Set tolerance limits and established adequate review mechanisms to monitor control the risks.

-- Incorporate robust reporting mechanism and adoption of appropriate mitigation processes
+> Incorporate robust reporting mechanism and adoption of appropriate mitigation processes

-The company manages credit risks through stringent credit norms established through several years of experience in this line of business and continues to follow the time tested practices of personally assessing every borrower, before committing to a credit exposure.
+The company manages credit risks through stringent credit norms established through several years of experience in this line of business and continues to follow the time-tested practices of personally assessing every borrower, before committing to a credit exposure.
 This process ensure that the expertise in lending operation acquired by the company over the period is put to best use and acts to mitigate credit risk.
 Liquidity risks and interest risk arising out of maturity mismatch of assets and liabilities are managed through regular monitoring of the maturity proceeds.

-Human Resource Development
+Human Resource Management

 The company continues to give priority to its human assets.
 The company provides a fair and equitable work environment to all its employees.
 The company is working continuously working to create and nurture an atmosphere which is highly motivated and result oriented.